 - Skills for establishing and maintaining connections

-Felton services foster community connections in several ways, including: staff and parent fellows who reflect our clients (language, ethnicity/race; lived experience); provision of a continuum of care without silos, and by building and maintaining significant relationships with other local community-based organizations who service our parents and families in ways we do not (allowing us considerable leverage of resources).
+Felton services foster community connections in several ways, including staff and parent fellows who reflect our clients (language, ethnicity/race; lived experience); provision of a continuum of care without silos, and by building and maintaining significant relationships with other local community-based organizations who serve our parents and families in ways we do not (allowing us considerable leverage of resources).